LivInTheLookingGlass/ManifoldMarketManager/Readme.md

     5. `DBName`: The name of your database file
     6. `LogFile`: The name of a logfile to use
 5. Add your first markets using the arguments provided in `src/__main__.py`.
 Each market needs at least one DoResolveRule and at least one ResolveToRule.
 The simplest ResolveToRule is `--round` or `--current`.
 The simplest DoResolve rule is `--rel-date`.
 More complicated markets may need to have rules constructed manually.
-6. When you've added all your markets, modify the polling frequency in `daemon.sh`, then run it
+6. When you've added all your markets, modify the polling frequency in `daemon.sh`, then run `make daemon`

 ## JSON Examples